 Heat welding the seams requires a very high-quality installation to hold up over time.
 Some formulations of TPO may not last much past the 10-year mark, and newer technology makes for a lack of a proven track record.

 PVC roofs are made from a lower percentage of oil and petroleum than TPO or EPDM.
 Energy-efficient and surprisingly strong, it can be installed to allow a PVC roof to expand and contract with a building.
 PVC can also be sealed with solvent welding and attached to metal flashing and other components with adhesives.

 PVC is highly efficient with heating and cooling, reflects the sun and mitigates the heat island effect in cities, and is recyclable, even after years of service.
 Some commercial buildings will have significant amounts of exposure to chemicals.
 PVC roofs also do not support combustion, burn slowly, are difficult to ignite, and even extinguish the fire if the source is removed.

 PVC typically has a higher per-square-foot cost than both EPDM and TPO.
 It typically doesn’t perform as well in cold climates, becoming brittle and cracking or shattering if walked on.
 In addition, you will need to completely remove your old roof before moving forward in the case of a re-roofing job.
 This also adds more cost to the job as it can be very labor-intensive to remove the old roof.

-At Certified Inc. Roofing, we have years of experience in commercial roofing that will ensure you the job is done as intended the first time.
-If you’re ready to see what your roofing solutions can look like, schedule an estimate with Columbia’s recommended roofing contractor today.
+At Certified Roofing, we have years of experience in commercial roofing that will ensure you the job is done as intended the first time.
+If you’re ready to see what your roofing solutions can look like, schedule an estimate with Maryland’s recommended roofing contractor today.